 We love Buffalo Chicken in this house, whether it's in a wonton, dip, an eggroll, on pizza, a salad, you name it.
 We hadn't had Chicken Croquettes in a while, so I thought it was a good opportunity to give a Buffalo version a stab.
-I'll definitely be adding this to the regular rotation!
+I'll be adding this to one the regular rotation!
 I'm sure it will work with whatever buffalo sauce you prefer, but if you wanna do it "right," it's gotta be Frank's Red Hot Buffalo Wings Sauce!!
 Just sayin ...

 The one thing I'll do differently next time is stick with poaching my own chicken.
 I usually do that the day before, but I was running around yesterday and earlier today, so I didn't have a chance.
 I used a pre-cooked rotisserie chicken as a shortcut.
 It was fine, just a softer texture.
 I had one person express a mild objection to the difference, so I'll either go back to poaching my own or make him a PB&J next time. ;)

 4 c shredded cooked chicken

 1 c dry bread crumbs (+ 1/2 c for coating)

 1 c Frank's Red Hot Buffalo Wing Sauce

 2 ribs celery, finely diced (more for garnish)